andreaszurhaar/Predicting-if-a-tiktok-will-go-viral/README.md

 # Predicting-if-a-tiktok-will-go-viral
 This notebook demonstrates how to build a natural language processing (NLP) random forest model to predict whether a TikTok video will go viral.
 Unlike traditional models, this approach mimics a democratic process.
+Multiple models are used, each making its own prediction—either "yes" (the video will go viral, represented by 1) or "no" (the video will not go viral, represented by 0).
+These individual predictions are then averaged and rounded to arrive at a final decision of either yes or no.

+This method offers two key advantages.
+First, because each sub-model is trained on a different portion of the dataset, it allows for training on very large datasets, even on a laptop.
+Second, the likelihood of overfitting is reduced since the model operates as an ensemble, combining multiple predictions rather than relying on a single model.